 Community Based Childcare Centre

-This will be a mixture between field work and educational public health trainings.
-Field work would be to purify water, in collaboration with the District Health Office.
-Trainings include making pamphlets, doing school talks, theatre with children, etc.
+This will be a mixture between field work and educational public health talks.
+Field work would be to purify water using chlorine, in collaboration with the District Health Office.
+Talks will include making pamphlets to properly ensure that the message of good hygiene protocol is followed throughout the day and throughout all age groups.

 Programme management and administration (technical advisors)